psychemedia/storytelling-notes/grateful_dead.md

 "'When they had gone far, far away over naked fells and wide wastes, they came to another crossfelL There, too, the companion knocked and bade them open the door, and the same thing happened as happened before; the rock opened, and when they had got a good way into the hill another old witch came up to them with a chair and begged them to sit down.
 'Ye may well be weary/ she said.

-"'Sit down yourself/ said the companion.
+"'Sit down yourself,' said the companion.
 And so she fared as her sister had fared, she did not dare to say nay, and as soon as she came on the chair she stuck fast.
 Meanwhile the lad and his companion went about in the hill, and the man broke open all the chests and drawers till he found what he sought, and that was a golden ball of yam.
 That he set his heart on, and he promised the old witch to set her free if she would give him the golden ball.
 She said he might take all she had, but that she could not part with; it was her Three-Sister Ball.
 But when she heard that she should sit there till Doomsday unless he got it, she said he might take it all the same if he would only set her free.
 So the companion took the golden ball, but he left her sitting where she sat.

 "So on they went for many days, over waste and wood, till they came to a third crossfelL There all went as it had gone twice before.
 The companion knocked, the rock opened, and inside the hill an old witch came up, and asked them to sit on her chair, they must be tired.
 But the companion said again, ' Sit on it yourself,' and there she sat.
 They had not gone through many rooms before they saw an old hat which hung on a peg behind the door.
 That the companion must and would have; but the old witch couldn't part with it.
 It was her Three-Sister